SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Here are the motions I used in 2024-2025.
 [Motion list](#motion-list)
  They were curated to fit the motion criteria talked about earlier this chapter.
 I have cut out around 30 motions I had initially thought were good, yet ended up leading to messy debates, showing they were bad motions.
-So all the motions here have been tested and I have witnessed the debates that ensued from these motions.
+So all the motions left here, are ones whose debates ended up being decent enough to pass my test.

 Feel free to reuse these motions or compile new ones.
 &emsp;&emsp;4.
 Something I'm guilty of myself is taking too much time to prepare my OA.
 ![image](https://i.ibb.co/5xkDMz4s/Screenshot-2025-09-06-163856.png)